mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 ### Limitations in the connection router (readconnroute)

-If Master changes (ie. new Master promotion) during current connection, the router cannot check the change.

 Sending of binary data with `LOAD DATA LOCAL INFILE` is not supported.

 ### Limitations in the Read/Write Splitter (readwritesplit)